lastingParadox/ff-site/utils/archive-to-markdown/md/ff2/police-brutality.md

 **TheBlade** _(25-Jun-18 03:53 PM)_

-> `Down the hall to the right`
+> Down the hall to the right.

 **Zander** _(25-Jun-18 03:53 PM)_

+_Emmett hums to himself happily, grabbing a cocktail umbrella._

 > Put a little umbrella on top of the little cake.

 **Bagelwrecker** _(25-Jun-18 03:53 PM)_

+_Seth pats Jim on the back when Janis was somehow reloading._

-> Thank you
+> Thank you.

 **Zander** _(25-Jun-18 03:54 PM)_

 > Strawberry Shortcake umbrella.

+_Emmett claps._

 **Bagelwrecker** _(25-Jun-18 03:54 PM)_

-@Magic8Ball

-> Do I go to the surveillance room and start destroying everything?
+@Magic8Ball Does Seth go to the surveillance room and start destroying everything?

 **Magic8Ball** _(25-Jun-18 03:54 PM)_